by Andrea M. Darcy

 Are you worried about your relationship?
 Feel you are always attracted to people who overwhelm you?
 Harley Therapy connects you with some of London’s top therapists.

-Or try our new platform, and get in touch with therapists across the UK or who you can talk to from anywhere via Skype or phone.
+Or try our new platform, and get in touch with therapists across the UK or who you can talk to from anywhere via online or phone.

 Have a question still about borderline personality disorder relationships?
 Post in our comment box below.
 Note that comments are moderated and we do not allow spam or inappropriate content.